yash5chandrakar/HTML-CSS-Javascript-Countdown-Timer-Project/README.md

         <li>Submit Button :- This button submits the data entered by user and starts the Countdown Timer.</li>
         <li>Reset Button :- This button resets the Countdown Timer to the default state with 0 days/hours/mins
             remaining.</li>
-        <li>Border On/Off Button :- This button toggles the visibility of border of Countdown Timer.</li>
+        <li>Border On/Off Button :- This button toggles the visibility of border of Countdown Timer for a more aesthetic look.</li>
     </ol>
     <p>The hardest thing in my opinion to impelement was the clock.
 It tooks various tries to get the clock working as
         intended.
 With the new features being added in like adding user input and reset button made things a little